maltehedderich/blog/docs/posts/dspy_miprov2.md

 optimized_app = optimizer.compile(SpamClassifier(), trainset=trainset)
 ```

 The `auto` parameter controls how many instruction candidates, few-shot examples, and Bayesian trials MIPROv2 explores. `"medium"` is a practical sweet spot: thorough enough to find meaningful gains, without burning through your API budget on exhaustive search.
+For context, a single optimization run involved **~1,000 API calls** and processed **~6 million tokens**, costing approximately **$5 USD** via OpenRouter.

 What comes back isn't just a "better prompt"; it's a fully parameterized configuration (instructions + demonstrations) for the student model that has been empirically optimized against your metric and your data.